Are you a mama-to-be with a baby not far away? If so, you probably really want to know the answer to what do contractions feel like?

-Here are some answers that we hope help you prepare for your birth with more knowing and peace of mind:
+Here are some answers to hopefully help you prepare for birth, with more knowing and peace of mind.

 Why Do Women Feel Contractions So Differently?

-If we are in an environment that makes us feel unsafe, even if logically we believe we should be safe, our ability to cope with contractions can be interrupted.
-Lights, noise and extra people can cause us to lose focus.
+If we’re feeling unsafe in an environment, even if logically we believe we should be safe, our ability to cope with contractions can be interrupted.

 What Is A Uterine Contraction?